milk-v/milkv.io/docs/duo/camera/usb.md

 ```

-If video0 appears, it has been recognized
+If video0 appears, it has been recognized.

 ## 3.Execute the test program

-Download and unzip uvctest.zip,
-Open the terminal where the file is unzipped,
+Download and unzip uvctest.zip,Open the terminal where the file is unzipped,Conduct program testing.
-Conduct program testing

 ![open-terminal](/docs/duo/open-terminal.webp)

-Open a new terminal on the page where the duo-buildroot-sdk file is located

-Enter the directory of duo-buildroot-sdk/host-tools/gcc/riscv64-linux-musl-x86_64/bin/riscv64-unknown-linux-musl-
+Open a new terminal on the page where the duo-buildroot-sdk file is located and enter the directory of `duo-buildroot-sdk/host-tools/gcc/riscv64-linux-musl-x86_64/bin/riscv64-unknown-linux-musl-`.

 ![query-path](/docs/duo/query-path.webp)